 It’s always gratifying to have spare cash on the side.
 Having cash flow outside of your salary can prop up your net worth, and also provide you with some peace of mind and mental clarity.
-For sure, you have encountered the words “passive income”, and that real estate is a good source of such.
+For sure, you have encountered the words “passive income”, and that real estate investing is a good source of such.

 Before we dive in, let us clarify what passive income is.
 Passive income is money you earn from a source that does not require your active participation.
 It is money you earn without a daily regular time investment.
 There is little effort involved, and usually it is your money working for you instead of you working for money.
 Passive income could be derived from a variety of investments such as stocks, bonds and real estate, just to name a few.